MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/understanding-sirikit.md

 Every Domain has as set of know *Actions* that can be performed within them and based on the Domain and the Action, zero to many parameters might be included in the Intent sent to the app.

 The Intent is then sent to the App Extension for processing.
-As a result of processing the Intent, the app will generate an **IntentResponse** which will be bundled with the Intent and include parameters describing what the app app did with the Intent.
+As a result of processing the Intent, the app will generate an **IntentResponse** which will be bundled with the Intent and include parameters describing what the app did with the Intent.

 Each IntentResponse will also include a **Response Code** which tells Siri if the app was able to complete the request or not.
 Some Domains have very specific error response codes that can be sent as well.